sot/skare/NOTES.test-2.18.rst

 Fallback:

-- Move the backup directory back into place as prime
+- Move the backup directory back into place as prime.

 Installation on GRETA network (test)